Jacob van Hoogstraaten: Opposition to Judaism and Lutheranism

-He played his principal role in the controversy on the confiscation of Hebrew books, in which with Johann Reuchlin defended preserving those books against the calls of the converted Jew Johannes Pfefferkorn to destroy these books, in particular the Talmud.
+He played his principal role in the controversy on the confiscation of Hebrew books, in which with Johann Reuchlin defended preserving those books against the calls of Johannes Pfefferkorn (a Jewish convert to Catholicism) to destroy them, in particular the Talmud.
 While van Hoogstraten took no active part in the earlier stages of the controversy, his sympathies were with Reuchlin's opponents as evidenced by his close relationship with Pfefferkorn.
 Influenced no doubt, to some extent by the unfavourable attitude of the universities towards the Jewish books, van Hoogstraten on 15 September 1513, in his capacity as inquisitor, summoned Reuchlin to appear within six days before the ecclesiastical court of Mainz to answer to the charges of favouring the Jews and their anti-Christian literature.
 The latter appealed to Rome; whereupon Pope Leo X authorized the Bishop of Speyer to decide the matter.
 Meanwhile, van Hoogstraten had Reuchlin's Augenspiegel, a previously published retort to Pfefferkorn's Handspiegel, publicly burned at Cologne.

-On 29 March 1514, the Bishop of Speyer announced that the Augenspiegel contained nothing injurious to the Catholic Faith, pronounced judgment in favour of Reuchlin, and condemned van Hoogstraten to pay the expenses consequent upon the process.
+On 29 March 1514, the Bishop of Speyer announced that the Augenspiegel contained nothing injurious to the Catholic Faith, pronounced judgment in favour of Reuchlin, and sentenced van Hoogstraten to pay the expenses consequent upon the process.
 The latter appealed to Rome, but the pope postponed the trial indefinitely.
-At the instance of Franz von Sickingen and others, the Dominicans deprived van Hoogstraten of the office of prior and inquisitor, but in January, 1520, the pope annulled the decision of the Bishop of Speyer, condemned the Augenspiegel, and reinstated van Hoogstraten.

-Van Hoogstraten was the initial inquisitor who in 1523 sentenced to death Jan van Essen and Hendrik Vos, the first Lutherans to die as martyrs for their beliefs.
+The Dominicans deprived van Hoogstraten of the office of prior and inquisitor, but in January 1520, the pope annulled the decision of the Bishop of Speyer, condemned the Augenspiegel, and reinstated van Hoogstraten.
+Van Hoogstraten was the initial inquisitor, who, in 1523, sentenced to death Jan van Essen and Hendrik Vos, the first Lutherans to die as martyrs for their beliefs.

-Van Hoogstraten died in Cologne on 24 January 1527.
+Jacob Van Hoogstraten died in Cologne on 24 January 1527.